Shotiko11/figmatutor/figma.md

 B) Then we can choose any of **icon** and download it, we cna choose also pixels

-C) on doubleclick i can change icon however i want
+C) when i doubleclick on icon, i can change icon however i want.

 .